 Should you buy the Apple AirPods Pro or the Bose QuietComfort Earbuds?

 If you’re already neck-deep in the Apple ecosystem, you should probably get the AirPods Pro over the Bose QuietComfort Earbuds.
-Switching between listening to music from your MacBook and answering calls on your iPhone will be very easy thanks to the H1 chip, and you’ll receive the benefits of battery optimization, firmware updates, and Spatial Audio.
-If you have an Android phone you’ll still have access to the AirPods Pro superb active noise cancelling, but your access to its features pretty much ends there.
+Switching between listening to music from your MacBook and answering calls on your iPhone will be effortless, thanks to the H1 chip.
+Plus, you’ll benefit from battery optimization, firmware updates, and Spatial Audio.
+Don’t splurge on the AirPods Pro if you have an Android phone.